fuglaro/filet-lignux/filetlignux/filetwm/README.md

     extern char *font; font = "monospace:bold:size=5";
 }
 ```
+Save it as `filetwmconf.c`, then build and install it to the user config location with the command in the comment of the file.

-Many other configurations can be made with the plugin system including for colors, layout, borders, keyboard commands, launcher, monitors, and top-bar actions.
+Many other configurations can be made via this plugin system and supported options include: colors, layout, borders, keyboard commands, launcher command, monitors, and top-bar actions.
 Any non-static global variable in the `filetwm.c` source file can be changed in this way.
-See the Configuraton Section.
+Please see the Configuraton Section.

 ### Status bar text
 To configure the status text on the top-bar, set the name of the Root Window with a tool like `xsetroot`.
 There are many examples configured for other Window Managers that respect a similar interface.
 Check out `filetstatus` from the FiletLignux project for a solution engineered under the same philosophies as this project.